 At the time of writing this article it looks like we are heading for a hard Brexit.
-This means that as from March 29, 2019, the United Kingdom will no longer be part of the European Union (EU).
+This means that the United Kingdom will no longer be part of the European Union (EU).
 What follows is an overview of the consequences of this in the field of corporate taxation in Belgium.

 Impact on corporate taxation

 As the UK will no longer be part of the EU, the EU Directives will no longer apply.
 This means that Belgian companies in their relationship to the UK will no longer be able to rely on the guidelines included in the Directives in case these were not implemented in domestic law.
 The tax treaty between Belgium and the UK will remain fully applicable.

 Cross-border dividend distributions